HDFGroup/hcl/README.md

-# Basket Library
+# HCL Library

-The Basket Library, or libbasket, is a distributed data structure library.
+The HCL Library, or libbasket, is a distributed data structure library.
 It consists of several templated data structures built on top of MPI, including a hashmap, map, multimap, priority queue, and message queue.
 There's also a global clock and a sequencer.

 ## Compilation

-The Basket Library compiles with cmake, so the general procedure is
+The HCL Library compiles with cmake, so the general procedure is

 ```bash
 cd basket